ACC and Wounded Warrior Project® Team Up at Football Championship Game

-Charlotte, N.C. (theACC.com) - The Atlantic Coast Conference (ACC) will honor America by recognizing the men and women of the Armed Forces during the 2011 ACC Dr Pepper Football Championship Game on Saturday, Dec.
-3, at Bank of America Stadium in Charlotte, N.C.
+CHARLOTTE, NC – The Atlantic Coast Conference will honor America by recognizing the men and women of the Armed Forces during the 2015 ACC Dr Pepper Football Championship Game on Saturday, Dec.
+5, at Bank of America Stadium in Charlotte, North Carolina.

-This marks the seventh year that the ACC and the Wounded Warrior Project have combined forces for the coin toss at the league's annual Football Championship game.
-In fact, the Wounded Warrior Project has been a part of every ACC Football Championship Game.
-In addition, the ACC and Wounded Warrior Project teamed up for a ceremonial first pitch at the 2011 ACC Baseball Championship and were honored at both the 2011 ACC Men’s and Women’s Basketball Tournaments.
+This marks the 11th year that the ACC and WWP have combined forces for the coin toss at the league's annual Football Championship game, as WWP has been a part of every ACC Football Championship Game.
+In addition, the ACC and WWP team up for the ACC Baseball Championship, ACC Men’s and Women’s Basketball Tournaments and other ACC Championships every year.